History & Culture

 Aboriginal Culture Cooktown

 Wanhtharra nyundu!
 Welcome to our country!
-Cooktown lies in Guugu Yimithirr country, a tribal nation which stretched from the River Annan, south of Cooktown, to Princess Charlotte Bay in the north.
+Cooktown lies in Guugu Yimithirr country, a tribal nation which stretched from the Annan River, south of Cooktown, to Princess Charlotte Bay in the north.
 This is one of the Cape’s forty-one tribal nations, each having its distinct language, history, culture, bush foods and bush medicines.

 Aboriginal Culture - Hope Vale & Elim Beach